netg5/airport-management/README.md

 #### 1 way - using maven or java command
 * Perform command `mvn spring-boot:run` or compile each microservice into the .jar and perform command `java -jar target/SERVICE-NAME-VERSION.jar`

+NOTE: `config-service` and `eureka-service` should be run first due to all the configs are stored in the separate repository.

 #### 2 way - run into the Docker container
 As was mentioned earlier in Setup section `9.` paragraph each microservice contains _Dockerfile_ that allows to run it into the Docker container.